 If a GDP is censured from GSS, said students from that GDP will immediately, regardless of application status, lose eligibility for all GSS honors and awards until such time as that GDP is reinstated.
 In addition, censured GDPs lose their opportunity to apply for and receive funding for professional development.

-Section 12: Reinstatement of Departments and Programs
+Section 12: Reinstatement of Graduate Degree Programs

 All senators whose GDPs are censured will need to send a formal communication to the GSS Vice President declaring their intent for the GDP to regain good standing with the GSS.